mperignon/2016-02-04-Flagstaff/lessons/sqlite/07-join.md

 and for all the queries in this lesson you can use them interchangeably.
 There are differences in how they affect [outer joins][OUTER], but that's beyond the scope of this lesson.

-Once we add this to our query, the database manager throws away records that combined information about two different sites, leaving us with just the ones we want.
+Once we add this to our query, the database manager throws away records that combine information about two different sites, leaving us with just the ones we want.

-Notice that we used `Table.field` to specify field names in the output of the join.
+Notice that we used the syntax `Table.field` to specify field names in the output of the join.
-We do this because tables can have fields with the same name, and we need to be specific which ones we're talking about.
+We do this because tables can have fields with the same name, and we need to be specific bout which ones we're talking about.
 For example,
-if we joined the `Person` and `Visited` tables, the result would inherit a field called `ident` from each of the original tables.
+if we joined the `Person` and `Visited` tables, the result would inherit a field called `ident` from each of the original tables, so we have to refer to them as `Person.ident` and `Visited.ident`.

-We can now use the same dotted notation to select the three columns we actually want out of our join:
+We can now use the same dotted notation to select the three columns we actually want in the output:

 ~~~ {.sql}
 SELECT Site.lat, Site.long, Visited.dated